markoshlima/robbsntheftsphones/README.md

 # Addition Information & Setup

-- The backend: `myflix-hexagonal`is used to create all data in AWS Dynamodb and the backend rules.
+- Run `/backend/bootstrap.sh` to run localhost or `/backend/bootstrap-docker.sh` to run it in Docker container
-- The folder `graphql-config` there is the schema.graphql that could be used inside AWS AppSync
+- The folder `IaaC` there is the the infraestructure code for all components in AWS
-- Also the same folder, there are the resolvers that could be used in the AWS tool as well
-- It is needed to created the dynamodb connectors
-- The folder `IaaC` there is the the infraestructure code to S3, ECS.
+- The folder `data` contains the data used for training the model